elvisduric/pw-playground/README.md

 - locators : Contains locator classes.
 All classes inside this folder has locators.
 - pages : Page class contains the methods/assertions per page.
 - tests : Contain the tests for the web pages
+- performance : Contains the performance tests by using k6 tool

 ## Systems Under Test
 - The system for UI tests is : https://tutorialsninja.com/demo/
-- The system for API tests is : https://gorest.co.in/public/
+- The system for API and Performance tests is : https://gorest.co.in/public/

 ## Libraries Used
 - Playwright : For driving the UI tests
+- k6 tool : For performance test executions
 - faker : For creating fake data
 - cryptoJS : For encrypting passwords ( not done yet)
 - excelJS : For handling excel data in JS ( not done yet)